Synkied/traefik-docker/README.md

 ### traefik.yml
 - Place your email in place of `YOUR_EMAIL`
 - Place your provider name in place of `YOUR_PROVIDER`, see https://doc.traefik.io/traefik/https/acme/#providers

+### docker-compose.yml
+- Change `traefik.yourdomain.com` with your desired endpoint to access traefik on your server
+- If needed, uncomment lines about auth, and define a user/password combination

 ### Your apps docker-compose.yml files